FBW44-2/PB-language-math/README.md

 ## Perform Mathematical Tasks with JavaScript.
 Remember: Print all results to the console!

 ### 1. Lowest Number
-Create a program that takes prints the number with the lowest value.
+Create a program that prints the number with the lowest value.

 ### 2. Highest Number
-Create a program that takes prints the highest number in that array.
+Create a program that prints the highest number in that array.

 ### 3. Rounding